Introduction to Jambo | Yext Hitchhikers Platform

 In addition to generating the static files to serve to consumers, Jambo also provides some additional commands to make developing experiences on Yext easier for both Admins and Developers.
 We call these Jambo Commands.

-While this training is going to introduce Jambo and its commands in the context of Answers, keep in mind that Jambo in the future will work with any type of page experience.
+While this training is going to introduce Jambo and its commands in the context of Search, keep in mind that Jambo in the future will work with any type of page experience.

 What is Jamstack and why is it so great?